-- xiii.
+- xviii.
 The information presented in this ESIA report is based on field visits and assessment of the project sites, focused group discussions with government agencies and sectoral groups, and from related studies and available secondary information.
 Discussions were carried out among representatives of flood-prone communities across economic classes, age, and gender in Makati, Manila, Pasay, and Taguig while key informant interviews were done with local government officials, pumping station engineers, and representatives of civil society organizations such as youth groups, homeowners associations, and organization of senior citizens.
-The assessment was carried out following the Project's draft Environmental and Social Management Framework (ESMF) and Resettlement Policy Framework. - xiv.
-Several site visits and informal interviews with potential Project Affected Persons were conducted jointly by MMDA and World Bank between February and November 2015.
-Visits were also done in off-city and in-city resettlement sites and interviews conducted to understand their situation and assess significant difference between the two approaches.
-Dialogues with the National Housing Authority (NHA), Social Housing Finance Corporation (SHFC), and people's organizations engaged in resettlement were also conducted to understand the opportunities and constraints encountered. - xv.
-Water quality and sediment samples were collected from the various waterways where the five pumping stations are located.
-The samples were analyzed for the physico-chemical characteristics, total coliform, oil & grease, nitrate, phosphate, and heavy metals.
-The toxicity characteristic leaching procedure (TCLP) was used to determine the sediment toxicity.
-In addition, ambient noise monitoring at each pumping station site was conducted to determine baseline noise levels and the impacts of noise on workers and adjacent communities.
+The assessment was carried out following the Project's draft Environmental and Social Management Framework (ESMF) and RPF. - xix.
+Several site visits and informal interviews with potential PAPs were conducted jointly by MMDA and World Bank between February and November 2015.
+Visits were also undertaken to off-city and in-city resettlement sites and interviews conducted to understand their situation and assess significant differences between off-city and in-city resettlement.
+Dialogues with the National Housing Authority (NHA), Social Housing Finance Corporation (SHFC), and people's organizations engaged in resettlement were also conducted to understand the opportunities and constraints encountered.